The Selectivity and Competition of the Mind's Eye in Visual Perception: Experiments and Results

 \subsection{Inverted Face Responses}

-We confirm in the general case that the magnitude of response of the FFA compared to the IT layer are roughly 2x for the preferred stimulus at the top of both pathways, see Figure \ref{fig:histogram}.
-The histograms represent the response ratio for 2,000 images (1k ImagNet, 1k Celeb-A).
+Following the ablation study, we are able to confirm that the addition of competitive pathways results in a roughly 2x magnitude of response of the FFA compared to the IT layer for the preferred stimulus at the top of both pathways, see Figure \ref{fig:histogram}.
+This mirrors the fact that the cortical response for the preferred category is about \textbf{twice that for the non-preferred category} as consistently observed in most normal individuals \cite{plaut2011complementary}.
+The histograms represent the response ratio for the same 1k ImagNet and 1k Celeb-A images.
 The separation of distributions is clearly visible for the faces and non-face stimuli.
 A simple maximum likelihood estimator on the ratio of activity can give us over 99\% classification accuracy on the binary task of face/not-face.

 While upright faces evoke strong responses in the visual system, many researchers have found that there is a face inversion effect, where inverted e.g. upside down faces significantly delays the perceptual encoding of faces \cite{yarmey1971recognition}.
 In the case of a brain damaged patient, they had no difficulty recognizing faces, but were unable to recognize faces that were inverted, supporting the idea that the FFA is specialized for processing faces in a normal orientation \cite{moscovitch1997special}.
 Recently, fMRI and scalp ERP studies found inverted faces, ``slightly but significantly decreases the response of face-selective brain regions, including the so-called fusiform face area (FFA)'' \cite{rossion2002does}.
 As we can see in Figure \ref{fig:histogram}, we are seeing a similar \textbf{slight but significant decrease in the response of the FFA to inverted faces.} The reconstruction of an inverted face can be seen in Figure \ref{fig:exp_results}(c), where the FFA struggles to match an upright face to the stimulus.
 Thus, the object IT layer is able to capture more of the representation.